- Home

 Costs for degrees and related qualifications monitoring

-Charges associated with programmes monitoring must be met by the institution delivering the programme.
-Costs will be charged on completion of the monitoring.
+Charges associated with programmes monitoring are paid by the organisation delivering the programme.